bunto/bunto/site/_docs/contributing.md

 ### Submitting a pull request via Git command line

-1. Fork the project by clicking "Fork" in the top right corner of [`bunto/bunto`](https://github.com/bunto/bunto)
+1. Fork the project by clicking "Fork" in the top right corner of [`bunto/bunto`](https://github.com/bunto/bunto).
-2. Clone the repository lcoally `git clone https://github.com/<you-username>/bunto`
+2. Clone the repository locally `git clone https://github.com/<you-username>/bunto`.
 3. Create a new, descriptively named branch to contain your change ( `git checkout -b my-awesome-feature` ).
 4. Hack away, add tests.
 Not necessarily in that order.
 5. Make sure everything still passes by running `script/cibuild` (see [the tests section](#running-tests-locally) below)
 6. Push the branch up ( `git push origin my-awesome-feature` ).
-7. Create a pull request by visiting https://github.com/<your-username>/bunto/ and following the instructions at the top of the screen.
+7. Create a pull request by visiting `https://github.com/<your-username>/bunto` and following the instructions at the top of the screen.

 ## Proposing updates to the documentation